Treating a Minor Sports Injury

 The first step toward recovery is to stop what you're doing.
 Trying to finish your tennis match or 5K run may make your injury worse.
 And, continued activity may increase your recovery time and turn a little problem into a big one.

 Some injuries obviously need medical attention.
-Severe bleeding, obvious deformity in the joint, or significant swelling and pain are signs of serious problems.
-Even injuries that feel like muscle pulls, strains, and sprains can turn out to be fractures.
-That's why it's best to get a diagnosis from your health care provider.
+Severe bleeding, obvious deformity in the bone or joint, or significant swelling and pain are signs of serious problems.
+Even injuries that feel like muscle pulls, strains, and sprains can turn out to be breaks (fractures).
+That's why it's best to get a diagnosis from your healthcare provider.

 Rest.
 Pain is your body's way of telling you to rest an injured area.
 However, some light exercise can help you heal more quickly.
 Exercise keeps your muscles flexible and your joints moving smoothly.

 Ice.
 Ice is a great pain reliever.
 It numbs the injured area and reduces swelling.
 This is most effective immediately after the injury.
 The longer you wait, the less it will help.
-Wrap a bag of crushed ice or small frozen vegetables, like peas, in a thin towel.
+To make an ice pack, put ice cubes in a plastic bag that seals at the top.
+Wrap the bag in a clean, thin towel or cloth.
+Never put ice or an ice pack directly on the skin.
 Put the ice pack on the injured area for 20 minutes and then remove it for 20 minutes.
 Repeat this cycle every 20 minutes for up to 3 hours.
 If that's too uncomfortable, leave it on for 20 minutes once every hour.
 Continue as often as you feel comfortable over the next day or so.
 Don't leave the ice on for more than 20 minutes at a time.

 Compression.
 Putting pressure (compression) on an injury helps prevent swelling and gives support.